This guide will show you how to fix many common Netflix problems without waiting for Netflix support to get back to you with a solution.

 The first thing to try is restarting your Android, but if that doesn’t work you will need to clear the Netflix data from your device.

 Go to your Android Settings -> Application Manager (Apps or Applications) -> Tap on Netflix -> Tap on Clear Data -> Tap OK.
+This process may differ depending on your phone model and operating system.

 If that fails, you can try a different wireless connection or contact Netflix for support.